- Housetraining accidents. Puppies do not have bladder control. Expect your puppy to have accidents and even wet the bed in his crate,

 There is a lot of information about the Shiba Inu breed available on-line.
 Some I have found to be true and some false.
 Everyone has an opinion and some of the people with lots of advice to give have only owned one or two rescue dogs, have never bred a litter and have owned a Shiba for 5 years or less!
 I will give you my experiences with the breed and the dogs I have owned.

 There are many stories about nasty Shibas out there!
 Some of the early imports did produce stubborn dominant dogs that were VERY difficult to handle, or on the other end of the scale extremely shy.
 Breeders of quality Shibas today have a much bigger gene pool to pick from. and we raise Shibas in a way where they are well socialized.
-None of my Shibas have ever shown any aggression towards people.
 Shibas like to have their own personal space when it comes to other dogs.
 Nothing will upset an adult Shiba faster then a big goofy dog running up and trying to bowl it over and rough house.
 Typically the Shiba will go after the offending dog all teeth and snarls, but rarely is skin broken. the Shiba is just putting the other dog in its place and letting it know the shibas are off limits for rough play.
 Shibas will get along with each other as long as their is a decided pack order.
 Most people find opposite sex works best as that is the easiest combination.
-Shibas are usually better with other breeds then with each other.
-There are certainly many other popular breeds that are much more aggressive then the Shiba Inu!

 Male or female?

-For most first time owners a male Shiba is the best choice.
-They tend to be more playful and outgoing with other people and other dogs.
+Males tend to be more playful and outgoing with other people and other dogs.
+Males tend to have more energy and play rough.
 Females tend to be more selective with whom they will interact.
 They can become spoiled princesses and be more moody then males.
 If you have another dog opposite sex will work best for most people.
 Two females will be the most difficult to handle for inexperienced owners.
 They are just to jealous of their owner giving another girl attention!

 Of course every pup has its own personality.
 There are excpetions to every rule!
 We will try to match you with a pup that suits your lifestyle, and are always willing to help out with any issues that arise.